lulili0963/lulili0963.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year PhD candidate in Information Retrieval Group at the Faculty of Informatics of Università della Svizzera italiana (USI).
 After completing my Master's degree, I spent a year working as an NLP engineer, at Qatent, France.
 I mainly focused on generative tasks in the domain of patent.
 I then joined USI to pursue a PhD and dedicate myself fully to academic research.
-My doctoral studies are supervised by Prof. Dr. [Fabio Crestani](https://scholar.google.com/citations?user=EoGBsiMAAAAJ&hl=en).
+My doctoral studies is supervised by Prof. Dr. [Fabio Crestani](https://scholar.google.com/citations?user=EoGBsiMAAAAJ&hl=en).

 Interested in information retrieval (IR), with a particular focus on